Create an NFS Server on Oracle Linux

 Each entry has the format export host1(options1) host2(options2) host3(options3).

-The <CLIENT_IP_ADDRESS> is the IP address of the client instance and (rw) indicates the share is read-write for the set IP address.
+The ol-node-02 is the client instance's hostname or IP address, and (rw) indicates the share is read-write for that instance.

-If the entry was /nfs-share <CLIENT_IP_ADDRESS> (rw), notice the space between <CLIENT_IP_ADDRESS> and (rw), then the single client mentioned would have read-only (default) access, while the rest of the world has read/write.
+If the entry was /nfs-share ol-node-02 (rw), notice the space between ol-node-02 and (rw), then the single client mentioned would have read-only (default) access, while the rest of the world has read/write.

 Start the NFS Server